observ-vol-mgt/observ-vol-mgt/contrib/end2end/poc/otel_based_poc/README.md

 Click `Insights details 4` and the analysis should show three metrics (`k8s_pod_network_bytes($app,c0,metricgen2:8001,west,$IP),nwdaf_5G_network_utilization(analytic_function,c0,metricgen1:8000,east,$IP),nwdaf_5G_network_utilization(analytic_function,c0,metricgen2:8001,west,$IP) `) that are correlated with `k8s_pod_network_bytes`.
-5. The insights can be used just as a recommendation or for full-automation where corresponding transform will be applied to each edge to handle the pruning.
-In this poc we will run in full automation mode.
+5. The insights can be used just as a recommendation or for full automation, where a corresponding transform will be applied to each edge to handle the pruning.
+In this post, we will run in full automation mode.
 6. The controller triggers transformation in each cloud which can be seen using the manager UI
 Access `http://127.0.0.1:5010/apidocs/#/Processor%20Configuration/getProcessorConfig`.
-Use `east` and `west` in the UI combo box as the processor ids to check transformation added to individual clouds.
+Use `east` and `west` in the UI combo box as the processor ids to check the transformation added to individual clouds.
 7. You can visualize the change in the metrics values Execute the query `k8s_pod_network_bytes or nwdaf_5G_network_utilization`) in the `thanos query` UI (in graph mode).
 You will see only `k8s_pod_network_bytes` with label ` processor="east"` flowing.